Smyrna: Roman and Byzantine period

 As one of the principal cities of Roman Asia, Smyrna vied with Ephesus and Pergamum for the title "First City of Asia."

-A Christian church and a bishopric existed here from earliest times, probably originating in the considerable Jewish colony.
+A Christian church and a bishopric existed there from earliest times, probably originating in the considerable Jewish colony.
 It was one of the seven churches addressed in the Book of Revelation.
 Saint Ignatius of Antioch visited Smyrna and later wrote letters to its bishop, Polycarp.
 A mob of Jews and pagans abetted the martyrdom of Polycarp in AD 153.
 Saint Irenaeus, who heard Polycarp as a boy, was probably a native of Smyrna.
 Another famous resident of the same period was Aelius Aristides.

 After a destructive earthquake in 178 AD, Smyrna was rebuilt in the Roman period (2nd century AD) under the emperor Marcus Aurelius.
 Aelius Aristides wrote a letter to Marcus Aurelius and his son Commodus, inviting them to become the new founders of the city.
 The bust of the emperor's wife Faustina on the second arch of the western stoa confirms this fact.

 Polycrates reports a succession of bishops including Polycarp of Smyrna, as well as others in nearby cities such as Melito of Sardis.
-Related to that time the German historian W. Bauer wrote:
+Of that time, the German historian W. Bauer wrote:

 Asian Jewish Christianity received in turn the knowledge that henceforth the "church" would be open without hesitation to the Jewish influence mediated by Christians, coming not only from the apocalyptic traditions, but also from the synagogue with its practices concerning worship, which led to the appropriation of the Jewish passover observance.
 Even the observance of the sabbath by Christians appears to have found some favor in Asia...we find that in post-apostolic times, in the period of the formation of ecclesiastical structure, the Jewish Christians in these regions come into prominence.

 In the late second century, Irenaeus also noted:

-Polycarp also was not only instructed by apostles, and conversed with many who had seen Christ, but was also, by apostles in Asia, appointed bishop of the Church in Smyrna…always taught the things which he had learned from the apostles, and which the Church has handed down, and which alone are true.
+Polycarp also was not only instructed by apostles, and conversed with many who had seen Christ, but was also, by apostles in Asia, appointed bishop of the Church in Smyrna...always taught the things which he had learned from the apostles, and which the Church has handed down, and which alone are true.
 To these things all the Asiatic Churches testify, as do also those men who have succeeded Polycarp.